Spiritual Warfare: Sword of the Spirit 4 (the sword)

 (When I say I've been through a lot, I mean I've been through a lot!
 When I say I understand pain and anxiety, I mean I really understand pain and anxiety - incredible pain and terror-level anxiety, for far too long!
 And so when I say that I understand how hard the spiritual battles can be and how much we need God and His Word, I mean it.
 I've been there, done that, and gotten through.
 And so can you!)

 Note: Remember that Psalms and Proverbs are songs, prayers, a heart's cries, wise sayings, and principles, not necessarily hard-core promises.
 They're meant to encourage, instruct, and uplift, not to build all your theological views on.
-I say this so that you don't claim something that's not a promise from God and then get your faith crushed when it doesn't happen.]
+I say this so that you don't claim something that's not a promise from God and then get your faith crushed when it doesn't happen.

 Exodus 14:13-14: "Do not be afraid.
 Stand firm and you will see the deliverance the Lord will bring you today.
-The Egyptians you see today you will never see again.
+The [enemy] you see today you will never see again.
 The Lord will fight for you; you need only to be still."

-From Exodus 20: “I am the Lord your God ...
+From Exodus 20 (KJV*)“I am the Lord your God ...
 You shall have no other gods before Me....
-You shall not bow down to [idols] or worship them; for I, the Lord your God, am a jealous God ...
-You shall not misuse the name of the Lord your God, for the Lord will not hold anyone guiltless who misuses His name....
-Remember the Sabbath day by keeping it holy....
-Honor your father and your mother ...
-You shall not murder.
+You shall not bow down yourself to [idols], nor serve them; for I the Lord your God am a jealous God...
+You shall not take the name of the Lord your God in vain, for the Lord will not hold him guiltless that takes His name in vain....
+Remember the sabbath day, to keep it holy....
+Honor your father and your mother...
+You shall not kill.
 You shall not commit adultery.
 You shall not steal.
-You shall not give false testimony against your neighbor.
-You shall not covet your neighbor's house...or anything that belongs to your neighbor."
+You shall not bear false witness against your neighbor.
+You shall not covet your neighbor's house...wife...nor anything that is your neighbor's."

 Numbers 6:24-26 (a blessing from the Lord): "The Lord bless you and keep you; the Lord make His face shine upon you and be gracious to you; the Lord turn His face toward you and give you peace."

-Numbers 11:23: "The Lord answered Moses, 'Is the Lord's arm too short?
+Numbers 11:23"The Lord answered Moses, 'Is the Lord's arm too short?
 You will now see whether or not what I say will come true for you.'"

 Deuteronomy 4:29: “But if from there you seek the Lord your God, you will find Him if you look for Him with all your heart and with all your soul.”